-The theme: it is praiseworthy to touch upon the role of the pharmaceutical industry in the Third World, and the movie does it in a non-trivial way.
-However, it doesn’t even examine it in depth!
-In the movie there are several characters that we barely see and whose roles we can imagine, but we can hardly grasp their motivations.
-For example, in some cases i was able to understand that I already say some of the characters only because I recognized the actors, not because I remembered their characters’ roles in the movie!
+The theme of the movie is worth exploring, as it’s the role of the pharmaceutical industry in the Third World.
+Luckily, the movie treats it in a non-trivial way.
+However, it doesn’t even examine it in depth.
+In the movie, there are several characters that we barely see and whose roles we can imagine, but we can hardly grasp their motivations.
+For example, at times I was able to recognize some of the characters only because I recognized the actors, not because I remembered their characters’ roles in the movie!

 The direction of the movie alternates between a documentary-style with a lot of hand-held camera and a more conventional style, and comes across as a bit confusing.